IvanBeeT/rag-research-assistant/README.md

 ollama pull llama3.1:8b
 ```

-Start the app:
+Then start the app:

 ```bash
 streamlit run app/main.py
 ```

-Open `http://localhost:8501` in your browser.
-Use the sidebar to upload PDF papers, then ask questions in the chat window.
-The embedding model (~440 MB) downloads automatically on first run.
+Open `http://localhost:8501`.
+Upload a PDF using the sidebar, and start asking questions.
+The embedding model (~440 MB) will download automatically on the first run.

 ### Docker

-The Docker setup runs the Streamlit app and Ollama as separate containers, which is the recommended approach for running on a server or reproducing the environment exactly.
+The Docker setup runs the app and Ollama as separate containers, which is the cleanest way to reproduce the environment on another machine.

 ```bash
 docker compose up --build